cfw-guide/cemu.cfw.guide/_pages/en_US/troubleshooting.md

 ### Constant stuttering during gameplay

-This can be caused by `shaderCache` compilation or Vulkan's `pipeline cache` building.
-With OpenGL, the `shader cache` will build up over time and will become unnoticable.
-Vulkan `pipeline cache` will build quicker, however it has to rebuild every time you update your GPU drivers or Cemu itself as it becomes invalidated when either of these change.
+This can be caused by shader cache compilation or Vulkan's pipeline cache building.
+With OpenGL, the shader cache will build up over time and will become unnoticable.
+Vulkan pipeline cache will build quicker, however it has to rebuild every time you update your GPU drivers or Cemu itself as it becomes invalidated when either of these change.

-`Nvidia` and `AMD` users that have support for the latest drivers can mitigate this by using a supported `Vulkan 1.2` driver for their GPU and navigating to Cemu's `Debug > Experimental` section, then enable the `Async Compile` feature.
+Nvidia and AMD users that have support for the latest drivers can mitigate this by using a supported Vulkan 1.2 driver for their GPU and navigating to Cemu's `Debug` -> `Experimental` section, then enable the `Async compile (Vulkan)` feature.
 Expect visual or physical glitches, these should only last during the first encounter; almost all Shaders and Pipelines will be compiled in the background while you are playing, greatly reducing the amount of performance drops due to them.

 ### Off-coloured "milky" sea/water

-This is caused by disabling `Full Sync at GX2Drawdone()` on OpenGL within Cemu's `General Settings > Graphics` area.
+This is caused by disabling `Full Sync at GX2Drawdone()` on OpenGL within Cemu's `Options` -> `General Settings` -> `Graphics` area.
 You can either enable it, or switch to Vulkan which has it forcefully enabled.
 Another option is to try lowering your resolution and using FPS++'s `Fence Method` set to `Accurate` instead of `Performance`.

 ### Black/grey sky

 This is caused by some NVIDIA graphics drivers while using Vulkan.
-You can fix it by using the latest `Vulkan 1.2` Beta Driver or using the latest `Game Ready` driver for your device.
+You can fix it by using the latest Vulkan 1.2 Beta Driver or using the latest `Game Ready` driver for your device.

 ### Cutscenes (Rito Village/Vah Medoh) cause the game to freeze

-This can be caused by setting the framerate to 60FPS. `Set it to 30FPS` or `disable FPS++` temporarily, then set it back after the cutscene has finished; this may require a Cemu restart.
+This can be caused by setting the framerate to 60FPS.
+Set it to 30FPS or disable FPS++ temporarily, then set it back after the cutscene has finished; this may require a Cemu restart.

 ### Thunderblight Ganon disappears during battle

-This can be caused by setting the framerate to 60FPS. `Set it to 30FPS` or `disable FPS++` temporarily, then set it back after the cutscene has finished; this may require a Cemu restart.
+This can be caused by setting the framerate to 60FPS.
+Set it to 30FPS or disable FPS++ temporarily, then set it back after the cutscene has finished; this may require a Cemu restart.

 ### Flurry-rush attacks won't connect with enemy